winglang/wing/docs/docs/01-start-here/04-run-locally.md

 keywords: [Wing Local, Wing testing, Wing Console installation, Wing Console usage, Wing Console setup]
 ---

-The Wing Console is a graphical user interface that can be used to interact with Wing applications on the local machine.
+The Wing Console is a web application that provides a developer-friendly interface that can be used to view, explore, and interact with Wing applications running on your local machine.

 ## Opening your app in the console